2sic/2sxc-content-app/readme.md

 * v14.07.00 2022-06
   * Replaced all base classes with their new sxc14 equivalents
   * Changed from GetService<> to the new ServiceKit14
+  * Updated webpack
+  * Changed all toolbar configurations to use the IToolbarService